niplav/site/bcis_and_alignment.md

 neural level (as opposed to attacks through speech or text, which humans are arguably more optimized against through constant interaction with other humans who tried to manipulate them in the ancestral environment).

+However, if the AI were restricted to read-only access to the human brain, this particular scenario would be of no concern.

 <!--TODO: use yudkowsky screaming image here?-->